 Aside from their refreshing tartness, cranberries are also high in pectin, meaning that they get sticky and thick when simmered with a splash of water.
 Translation: cranberries make great homemade jams and sauces.

 Want to whip up a batch of berry jam?

 Place cranberries and your favorite berries in a pot, add just enough water to barely cover them, and simmer for 15 minutes.
 Use a potato masher to break them up—that will help release the pectin in the cranberries—and keep simmering until you have the consistency you’d like.
 (If you want the jam to be a bit sweeter, add some maple syrup.)
-Homemade jam is lovely on everything from yougurt to pancakes, or you can top a wheel of Brie with the jam and bake it at 325F for 10 to 15 minutes to make a stunningly simple dessert.
+Homemade jam is wonderful on everything from yogurt to pancakes.
+Or try topping a wheel of Brie with the jam and bake it at 325F for 10 to 15 minutes to make a stunningly simple dessert.